google/docsy/README.md

-- (Recommended) Use the [example project](https://github.com/google/docsy-example), which includes the Docsy theme as a submodule, as a template to create your project.
+- (Recommended) Use the [example project](https://github.com/google/docsy-example), which includes the Docsy theme as a Hugo module, as a template to create your project.
 You can customize this pre-configured basic site into your own Docsy themed site.
 [Learn more...](https://github.com/google/docsy-example)